 And the fear of birth can be built up very subtly in the mind of a man as well, even without a solitary notable traumatic event.
 Perhaps his only experiences with birth throughout life have been cast in a negative or fearful light so that after many years he has been unconsciously taught that birth is something terrifying and completely outside of his control.
 Nothing could be further from the truth.
 Men can have a profound, powerful impact on birth.
 But if that is a totally foreign concept, then he won’t believe it or act as if it’s true.

 This can be overcome in advance by recognizing the traumatic event (if there was one) and talking through it.
-Or perhaps ignore the traumatic event, and just build a whole bunch of positive birth-related events to drowned it out.
+Or perhaps ignore the traumatic event, and just build a whole bunch of positive birth-related events to drown it out.
 Whatever works.
 Watching specially selected, peaceful birth videos together with a confident birth educator is a good idea.
 That way he can ask questions as the video progresses.

 The Man is Totally Unprepared

 Men don’t normally chit-chat about birth preparation!
-Sometimes a guy may have a good relationship with his wife, and not be especially afraid of birth, but he just has no clue whatsoever is going to happen or what he should (or could) be doing.
+Sometimes a guy may have a good relationship with his wife, and not be especially afraid of birth, but he just has no clue whatsoever about what is going to happen or what he should (or could) be doing.
 Though, in some cases, that doesn’t matter too much.
 He can still simply be present – that oftentimes is good enough.
 But if the mother does have some expectations of support and the father is of no use, she may become frustrated and want him out.

 This can be overcome by attending one of our online webinars and joining our Birth for Men community.
 Taking a full, in-person childbirth class is also a fantastic idea.
 The Bradley Method (R) is probably the most popular course specifically designed for men to help them coach their wives as they give birth.